 GSTR 9C is an annual audit form applicable to all registered taxpayers having a turnover above 5 crore in a particular financial year.
-It includes a reconciliation Statement for a particular financial year to be filed by taxpayers on or before 31st December after being certified by CAs/CMA.
+Until FY 20-21, it included a reconciliation statement for a particular financial year to be filed by taxpayers on or before 31st December after being certified by CAs/CMA.
+However, from 30th July 2021, the government has notified the removal of GST audit and certification done by CA/CMA, and hence, can be self-certified from FY 20-21 by the taxpayers.

 Read more about Form GSTR 9C.